rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 #### Why am I having audio problems?

-If there's a problem, a notification is displayed in the conversation window or the Skype for Business main window.
+If there's a problem, a notification is displayed in the conversation window or the Skype&reg; for Business main window.
 You can click the notification for more information or suggested solutions.

-If you're not getting sound, check that:
+If you're not hearing audio, check the following:

--   Your speakers are turned on, both in Skype for Business and your computer, and the speaker volume is high.
+-   Verify that your speakers are turned on, both in Skype for Business and for your computer, and the speaker volume is set high enough to hear it.
--   Your telephone handset is on the cradle (if you're getting audio through a phone).
+-   Ensure that your telephone handset is on the cradle, if you are using a phone to receive audio.
--   The device you're using is selected on the **Devices** tab, (pause on the phone/mic icon and click the **Devices** tab).
+-   Make sure the device you're using is selected on the **Devices** tab.

 ------------------------------------------------------------------------